Rufus For Real

 Instructions

-• Add the remaining ingredients to the cooking bowl along with the roast.
+• Add the remaining ingredients to the slow cooker along with the roast.

-• Shred the beef with forks in the cooking bowl along with the braising liquid.
-Mash any garlic cloves or whole tomatoes into the sauce.
-Stir everything around.
+• Shred the beef directly in the cooking bowl using two forks.
+Mash any whole tomatoes or garlic cloves into the sauce and stir to combine.

 Notes